-DOH NEWS RELEASE: New tobacco prevention and control laws go into effect January 1Posted on Dec 29, 2015 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: New tobacco prevention and control laws go into effect January 1Posted on Dec 29, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii State Department of Health wants to remind the public that, effective Jan.
 1, 2016, you must be at least age 21 to buy tobacco products and electronic smoking devices (e-cigarettes) in Hawaii.
 Hawaii is the first state in the nation to raise the minimum age for tobacco sales to 21.
 A second measure, which also goes into effect on Jan.
 1, incorporates e-cigarettes into Hawaii’s smoke-free laws, meaning that the use of e-cigarettes is now prohibited where smoking and/or using tobacco products is already banned.